jidongbsu/cs452-web-server/README.md

 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile on onyx will not be graded.

 - [80 pts] Functional Requirements:
-  - [20 pts] testing program produces expected results: when testing with 2 consumers and 4 client requests, the testing result is approximately 10 seconds.
+  - [20 pts] testing program produces expected results: when testing with 2 consumers and 4 http requests, the testing result is approximately 10 seconds.
-  - [20 pts] testing program produces expected results: when testing with 4 consumers and 2 client requests, the testing result is approximately 5 seconds.
+  - [20 pts] testing program produces expected results: when testing with 4 consumers and 2 http requests, the testing result is approximately 5 seconds.
-  - [20 pts] testing program produces expected results: when testing with 4 consumers and 4 client requests, the testing result is approximately 5 seconds.
+  - [20 pts] testing program produces expected results: when testing with 4 consumers and 4 http requests, the testing result is approximately 5 seconds.
-  - [20 pts] testing program produces expected results: when testing with 4 consumers and 8 client requests, the testing result is approximately 10 seconds.
+  - [20 pts] testing program produces expected results: when testing with 4 consumers and 8 http requests, the testing result is approximately 10 seconds.
 - [10 pts] Compiling
   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings.